andreasabel/proposal-agda-tutorial/README.md

 ## Publicity abstract

-In a dependently typed programming language, you can get much stronger static guarantees about the correctness of your program than in most other languages.
+In a dependently typed programming language you can get much stronger static guarantees about the correctness of your program than in most other languages.
 At the same time, dependent types enable new forms of *interactive programming*, by letting the types guide the construction